Dean Cameron (inventor): Joinlox

 Joinlox is a technology designed to make large water tanks easier and cheaper to transport.
 Cameron wanted a way to transport them in parts and have easy assembly at their destination.
 It works with interlocking teeth, similar to a zipper and is locked into place using a key piece and a hammer.
 It converts the flexural load and the shear load into a tensar load.
 The idea for the design came from the natural design that clams have to hold a load of water.

 Education

-Cameron went to high school at Riverside High School, in Launceton, Tasmania from 1972-1973.
+Cameron went to high school at Riverside High School, in Launceston, Tasmania from 1972-1973.
 He went on to R.M.
 Murray High School in Queenstown, Tasmania from 1972-1973.
 From 1973-1975 he attended Carmel College Bickley in Perth, Western Australia where he graduated from.
 He moved onto Avondale College of Higher Education where he studied Theology.
 He then went to the University of Queensland from 1979-1981 to get a bachelor's degree in horticulture.
 From there, he went to RMIT University to earn his Boilermakers Certificate at the school of Fitting and Machining.
 He then studied Botany at the University of Melbourne from 1983-1986 and got a bachelor's degree in environmental science from Murdoch University from 1985-1986.